PUM04/docker-setup/README.md

 This repository contains some examples of how docker is used and a start of the Docker configuration to be used by the project.

 # Running
+Install docker and clone the repo then run the command
 ```sh
 docker-compose up
 ```